Sanitary & Above Ground Drainage Course

 - 3rd to 7th July

-To maximise the effectiveness of how we deliver each course, we run each online course over five days in two-hour segments.
+To maximise the effectiveness of how we deliver each course, we run our online courses over five days in two-hour segments.
 This has the added advantage for installers of not having to take a whole day off from trading as appointments can be scheduled around the two-hour time slots.

-Please refer to the below text for further detail on course content.
+Please refer to the below text for further detail on content.

-The course is designed to ensure that plumbing and heating engineers are fully aware of the legislation surrounding the design and installation requirements of both above ground sanitary and rainwater systems and also the purpose and use of the various components within each system including macerators and waste disposal systems.
+This course is designed to ensure that plumbing and heating engineers are fully aware of the legislation surrounding the design and installation requirements of both above ground sanitary and rainwater systems.
+Also the purpose and use of the various components within each system including macerators and waste disposal systems.